dgc-network/Learning-Digitalcoin-from-the-Command-Line/04_0_Sending_Digitalcoin_Transactions.md

 # Chapter Four: Sending Digitalcoin Transactions

-This chapter describes three different methods for sending bitcoins to normal P2PKH addresses from the command line, using only the digitalcoin-cli interface.
+This chapter describes three different methods for sending digitalcoins to normal P2PKH addresses from the command line, using only the digitalcoin-cli interface.

 ## Objectives for This Chapter